 Example of ranging round failing due to loss of SYNC+SFD fragment.

 The preamble code index of the UWB driven mode SYNC + SFD fragment is defined by the same Sequence Code Index which defines the MMRS symbol used for the RSFs (subclause 10.38.9.3.10).
-When the UWB PHY MMS packet uses the length-91 [or length-127] codes, and the RSF MSR value equals SYNC PSR value, the SYNC and RSF are identical.
-(If this applies to only to length-91 codes, or also to length 127 codes, depends on the pending resolution to CID 1362 in Doc 15-25-0069).
+When the UWB PHY MMS packet uses the length-91 or length-127 codes, and the RSF MSR value equals SYNC PSR value, the SYNC and RSF are identical.

-In order to improve robustness, and to avoid losing the ranging round due to possibly failed first fragement, in case of length-91 [or length-127] codes the UWB PHY MMS packet can be simplified and all the fragments made identical.
+In order to improve robustness, and to avoid losing the ranging round due to possibly failed first fragement, in case of length-91 or length-127 codes the UWB PHY MMS packet can be simplified and all the fragments made identical.
 By repeating the SYNC + SFD instead of plain RSF (=SYNC), all the fragments in the packet can be used for acquisition.

 The more RSF+SFD (SYNC+SFD) fragments there are, the higher probability there is that at least one of those is received successfully and can be used for acquisition.
 The remaining fragments after acquisition can be used as in regular MMS scheme.